 Philip H. Coelho

-Philip H. Coelho, Co-Founder and Chief Technology Officer of SynGen, Inc., is an engineer and inventor, educated at the University of California, Davis, where he specialized in thermodynamics and machine design.
-He has been awarded more than 30 U.S. patents related to cell cryopreservation, cryogenic robotics, cell selection, blood protein harvesting, and surgical hemostasis.
-During his tenure as Founder, Chairman and CEO of ThermoGenesis Corp. (n/k/a CESCA Therapeutics, Inc.), Mr. Coelho developed the BioArchive robotic system for controlled-rate freezing and cryogenically archiving units of hematopoietic stem and progenitor cells (HSPCs), derived from placental/cord blood, and the AutoXpress System, which automates the sterile harvesting of HSPCs from cord blood into a 25-mL dual-compartment freezing bag.
-The BioArchive and AutoXpress Systems have defined Good Manufacturing Practice standards in cord blood processing and banking worldwide.
-As CTO of SynGen, Inc., Mr. Coelho is leading the development of new techniques for the clinical and research fields that improve the speed and efficiency of harvesting target cell populations resident within peripheral or placental/cord blood or bone marrow and washing/purifying ex-vivo expanded cell populations derived from those cells.
+Philip H. Coelho, Founder and Chief Technology Officer (CTO)of Thermogenesis Corp., is an engineer and inventor, educated at the University of California, Davis, where he specialized in thermodynamics and machine design.
+He holds more than 40 U.S. patents related to cell selection, cell cryopreservation, cell washing, automated cryogenic freezing and storage of cells and harvesting clotting proteins from blood.
+As Founder, Chairman and CEO of Thermogenesis Corp., Mr. Coelho developed the Thermoline ultra rapid blood plasma freezer and thawer; the CryoSeal automated system for preparing fibrin sealant from a surgical patient’s blood; the BioArchive robotic system for controlled-rate freezing and cryogenically archiving units of hematopoietic stem and progenitor cells (HSPCs) derived from placental/cord blood; and the AutoXpress System, which automates harvesting of HSPCs from cord blood into a 25 ml dual-compartment freezing bag.
+The BioArchive and AutoXpress Systems have established the highest quality GMP standards in cord blood processing and banking worldwide.
+Mr. Coelho retired from Thermogenesis Corp in August 2007.
+In 2009, Mr. Coelho co-founded SynGen Inc., and began the development of programmable systems that improve the speed and efficiency of the isolation and capture of purified stem, progenitor and immune cells residing within peripheral or placental/cord blood, bone marrow aspirate and leukapheresis.
+In July 2017, SynGen merged with Thermogenesis Corp, now a subsidiary of Cesca Therapeutics, and Mr. Coelho accepted the position of CTO in the combined company.
+He is now leading the development of CAR-TXpress, an automated method of manufacturing therapeutic doses of CAR T-cells in a functionally closed cell processing system.
 Mr. Coelho has been a member of the Catalyst Board of Directors since October 2002.

-Richard J. Daly joined our Board of Directors in February 2015.
-He currently serves as the Chairman and CEO of Neuralstem, Inc., an emerging biotechnology company with clinical programs in CNS disorders.
-Until October 2014, Mr. Daly served as President of AstraZeneca US Diabetes, where he led all commercial and medical plans and objectives for a $1.2 billion, 3,000-employee division, including the successful launch of an orphan/rare disorder drug, Myalept, for lipodystrophy.
+Richard J. Daly joined the Catalyst Board of Directors in February 2015.
+He currently serves as the Chief Operating Officer for BeyondSpring Inc., a global, clinical-stage biopharmaceutical company developing innovative immuno-oncology cancer therapies.
+Previously, from 2016 he was Chairman and CEO of Neuralstem, Inc. Until October 2014, Mr. Daly served as President of AstraZeneca US Diabetes, where he led all commercial and medical plans and objectives for a $1.2 billion, 3,000-employee division, including the successful launch of an orphan/rare disorder drug, Myalept, for lipodystrophy.
 From 2011 through 2013, Mr. Daly served as a Co-Founder of, and an investor in, Sagepath Partners, a company providing the pharmaceutical industry with outsourced commercial services.
 From 2008 to 2011, Mr. Daly was employed by Takeda N.A., the North American subsidiary of Takeda Pharmaceuticals, serving first as Vice President, Integration, leading a 6,500-person commercial/R&D merger between TAP Pharmaceuticals and Takeda N.A., then as Executive Vice President of Takeda N.A., with commercial responsibility for all businesses in the Americas.
 From 2006 to 2008, Mr. Daly served as the Vice President, Commercial Strategy for TAP Pharmaceuticals, a joint venture between Takeda Pharmaceuticals and Abbott Labs.
 In 1998, Mr. Daly was a founding member of the leadership team of Takeda Pharmaceuticals N.A., serving initially as the Senior Director of Marketing.
 Between 1998 and 2006, Mr. Daly took on roles of increasing responsibility culminating in his appointment as Senior Vice President, Marketing (2001-2006).
 Mr. Daly received his bachelor of science degree in microbiology from the University of Notre Dame in 1983 and his MBA from the Kellogg School of Management, Northwestern University in 1998.

 Donald A. Denkhaus